-Thank goodness Sam didn’t listen his friend.
+Thank goodness Sam didn’t listen to his friend.
 You can see from the image below that while the water stains don’t look terrible here, things just below the surface were very wet.
 Even after a few weeks of being opened up to fresh air and having a fan blow on them, the wet wood around the door and floor was scanning around 90% relative moisture.
 That is completely saturated, more or less.
-(Hover over the blinking hot-spots to read the captions on the images.)

 After seeing the damage along the base of the walls on each side of the front door, Sam and Beth decided they had better keep cutting until they found the end of the water damage.
 Little did they know how deep that rabbit hole was going to get.